mattponiat/lukaszponiatowski-portfolio/README.md

 # Portfolio website for a photographer

-Website made for my brother to advertise his work.
+Website made for a private photographer from my city to advertise his work.

 ## Built with: